betselotz/MTB-Illumina-WGS-Analysis/README.md

 ```
 ### Running the Download Script in the Background

-To run your script in the background and keep it running even if you close the terminal, use `nohup`.
+To run our script in the background and keep it running even if we close the terminal, we can use `nohup`.
 All output and errors will be saved to `run.log`.

 ```bash
 nohup bash download_sra.sh > run.log 2>&1 &